Crisco Pie Crust

 Crisco Pie Crust is that easy, flaky homemade pie crust like your grandma use to make.
 Perfect for all your pie recipes and ready to fill.
 This is the perfect pie crust for all types of homemade pies, such as pumpkin pie, apple pie, even pot pie.

-This Crisco Pie Recipe is the best recipe to ensure that your pie crust coms out golden, flaky and delicious every time.
+This Crisco Pie Crust Recipe is the best recipe to ensure that your pie crust comes out golden, flaky and delicious every time.
 The pastry has flaky layers and a golden exterior it’s the perfect crust for all of your pies.
 Without using any butter.
-This recipe is good for sweet pies or savory pies.
+Make pie that is sweet or savory.

 What is Crisco?
 Who Invented it?
 Find out here.